If you are outside of the U.S. when you are invited to Fermilab as an employee or a visitor, you will need to obtain a Visa Stamp.

 - Evidence of ongoing enrollment in a local education institution

-- Evidence of ongoing employment with a local company or other employer
+- Evidence of ongoing employment with a local company

 - Evidence of ownership of property in your country of current residence, if any.

-It often is helpful to bring with you an original and one copy of each document, so that you can show the original to the Consular officer and then give them the copy, thereby eliminating the need for them to make copies themselves.
+It is often helpful to bring with you an original and one copy of each document, so that you can show the original to the Consular officer and then give them the copy, thereby eliminating the need for them to make copies themselves.

 When you are called for your interview, you must give your documents to the Consular officer.
 The officer then asks questions, such as about the proposed visit to the U.S., and your credentials and current activities.
 You must be able to understand and then answer the questions asked.
 Consular officers do not like being ask to read documents instead of being answered.
 They want you to be able to answer their questions, so that they know the information is coming from you instead of whoever prepared the paperwork.